mubaraqwahab/contact-form/README.md

 # contact-form
-A simple contact form using HTML and CSS.
+A simple contact form created using HTML and CSS.